juzoff/Bank-Marketing-Dataset/README.md

 *   **Documentation and Reporting:** I documented the entire process, including code, methodology, and results, to ensure the project could be easily understood and replicated by others.

-**Tools Used:** Python and SAS were primarily used for data preparation, modeling, and analysis.